sdingcn/closure/README.md

 ```

 Supported object types: Void, Integer, String, Closure, Continuation.
-Lambdas are not curried by default.
+Functions are not curried by default.
 Objects are immutable.
 Variables are references to objects and are immutable once bound.
 Garbage collection (GC) runs when 80% of the reserved heap space is occupied,